ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab2.md

 ### Lab environment

-* Three RHEL 7.7 x86_64 systems running in Skytap:
+* Three RHEL 7.7 x86_64 systems running in IBM TechZone:
 	* rdqm1	-	This will be our primary node.	* rdqm2	-	This will be a secondary node.	* rdqm3	-	This will be another secondary node.
 	* dr1		-	DR Fail over primary node.
 	* dr2		-	DR Fail over secondary node.